 How Business Collaboration is Like Dancing Tango

-NOTE: The following article is authored by Sarah Jacob, the newest member of the Idea Champions team... and our World Wide Webinatrix.
+NOTE: The following article is authored by Sarah Martha Jacob, founder of Tangolia.

 There are two kinds of people in the world.
 One looks at a new possibility through the eyes of fear.
 The other looks at a new possibility through the eyes of faith.

 I should know.
 I worked with both kinds of people for four years at one of the largest private investment firms in the country.

 So it really should have been no surprise to me when I heard their two polar opposite responses on the day I declared I was leaving my high paying job as a portfolio manager to travel the world and dance Argentine tango.